TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/SKR_3_EZ_H743/3.4/skr_3_ez_h743_btt_mot_exp.md

 ## Overview

 BigTreeTech released the [BTT-MOT-EXP](https://github.com/bigtreetech/BTT-Expansion-module/tree/master/BTT%20EXP-MOT).
-It is an adapter that would ordinarily allow 3 more extra drivers to be added to an SKR v2.0.
+It is an adapter that would ordinarily allow 3 more extra drivers to be added to an SKR3EZ H743.

 ## Connecting the boards

-Connect two 10-pin IDC cables between EXP1 and EXP2 on the SKR v2.0 and EXP1 and EXP2 on the BTT EXP-MOT V1.0.
+Connect two 10-pin IDC cables between EXP1 and EXP2 on the SKR3EZ H743 and EXP1 and EXP2 on the BTT EXP-MOT V1.0.
 12/24v power should be connected to the BTT-MOT-EXP to power the drivers.
 If using the drivers in UART mode, a jumper should be added to the pins underneath the driver as normal.